 -Take the zipper marked “Bottom Left Corner” and place zipper under backing fabric so the backing fabric’s “right” side is against the side of the zipper flange that has the writing.

 -Line up the center mark of the backing fabric with the black center mark of the zipper, and pin together, leaving fabric approx. 1/8″ from zipper teeth.
-You can purchase the pins we recommend in our shop.
-If you are renting our 10′ table, which quilts up to a queen size, use the 10′ center mark.
-If you are quilting on one of our 12′ tables, which will quilt up to a king, use the 12′ center mark.
-(If you aren’t sure which table you will be using and your quilt is less than a King, just use the 10′ center mark and it will work on any of our tables.
+We recommend using safety pins.
+Please use the 12′ center mark on your zipper.
 Instead of pinning with safety pins, you could also use your domestic sewing machine and run a line of big basting stitches.
 Use a 5.0 size stitch length and you’ll be able to just snip and pull the zippers off when you are done.

 – The side of the zipper with the Dark center mark should be facing up towards the backing fabric, and the zipper teeth should be facing away from the fabric edge.